shanonplace/Super-Simple-Contentful-Studio/README.md

 ## 🎨 Customization

-To customize Stu-Stu-Studio, you can add custom components, design system tokens, and other configurations by modifying the `studio-config.ts` file.
+To customize Super-Simple-Contentful-Studio, you can add custom components, design system tokens, and other configurations by modifying the `studio-config.ts` file.
 This file contains commented sections that you can uncomment and adjust to suit your needs.

 ### 🛠️ Steps to Customize: